connell-class/revassessv2/Tier4.md

   - Push to personal branch and notify trainer to proceed to Tier 5.

 **Problem Set:**
-  - Establish a connection to a deployed database using the provided ConnectionConfig class.
+  - Establish a connection to a deployed database using the provided ConnectionUtil class.
     - Value: 10 points

-  - implement the ConnectionConfig class's callAbsoluteValueFunction method with a callable statement to call the absolute value scalar function.
+  - implement the ConnectionUtil class's callAbsoluteValueFunction method with a callable statement to call the absolute value scalar function.
     - Value: 20 Points

   - Implement only the `CrudRepository` interface methods within `UserRepository` class using the provided class diagram